 Here is a comparison of the American Opportunity Credit (AOC) and Lifetime Learning Credit (LLC).
-Taxpayers may claim either type credit for each student on the return but cannot claim both credits for one student.
-Use the table below to determine best possible tax savings.
-(Note that the Consolidated Appropriations Act of 2020 consolidated the Modified AGI ranges for both the AOC and the LLC, eliminating the differing income range phase out.)
+A taxpayer may claim either type credit for each student on the return but cannot claim both credits for one student.

 Education Benefits Comparison